 Rabat Safety Mistake #3: Letting Your Guard Down Completely

-Yes, rabat safety is high—but that doesn’t mean zero risk.
+Yes, Rabat safety is high—but that doesn’t mean zero risk.

 Some travelers relax too much and: